jacquet-pl/JS-Tests/README.md

 # Expectations

-The code must be clean, indented and understandable by a novice.
+- The code must be clean, indented and understandable by a novice.
-Test are welcome.
+- Tests are welcome.
-No need to use third party libraries.
+- Each function should be easily to test.